Nonequilibrium nonlinear response theory of amplitude-dependent dissipative conductivity in disordered superconductors: Theoretical framework

 where

 This represents the time-averaged pair-potential variation and the (positive and negative) Eliashberg effect.

 Figure~\ref{fig1}(a) shows \( \Psi_{\rm 0H} \) as a function of \( \omega_{\rm ac} \) for various temperatures.
 At higher temperatures, \( \Psi_{\rm 0H} \) becomes positive within a certain frequency range, indicating the emergence of the positive Eliashberg effect.
 In this regime, a large number of thermally excited quasiparticles are present.
 These quasiparticles can be further excited by the ac irradiation, resulting in an enhancement of the superconducting order parameter.
 In contrast, at lower temperatures, \( \Psi_{\rm 0H} \) remains negative for all frequencies.
 This is because only a small number of quasiparticles exist, and their excitation by the irradiation is insufficient to enhance the order parameter.
 For \( \hbar \omega_{\rm ac} \simeq 2\Delta \), \( \Psi_{\rm 0H} \) exhibits a sharp negative dip regardless of temperature.
 This behavior originates from photon-induced pair breaking, which always suppresses the time-averaged pair potential when the photon energy is close to \( 2\Delta \).
+For \( T/T_c = 0 \), the small sharp feature observed at \( \hbar \omega_{\rm ac} = 0 \) originates from the finite damping factor \( \Gamma/\Delta_0 = 10^{-3} \).
+This feature becomes smoothed out at \( T/T_c = 0.2 \), where the thermal energy exceeds the scale set by \( \Gamma \).

 As a consistency check, Appendix~\ref{appendix_check_deltaDelta} shows the region in the \( (T, \omega_{\rm ac}) \) plane where the Eliashberg effect is positive, i.e., where \( \delta \Delta_{\rm 0H} > 0 \).
 The result demonstrates good agreement with previous studies~\cite{Eremin, 2018_Klapwijk}.